iden-a/CIS3100/README.md

 # CIS3100
-Homework, Projects, and Class Notes for CIS 3100 - Object Oriented Programming.
+Homework and Projects for CIS 3100 - Object Oriented Programming.